-- 1) Parent informs the Principal of the pending withdrawal - 2) Release of record form is completed by the parent - 3) All school owned materials--textbooks, library books, athletic uniforms, etc. are returned.
+1) Parent informs the admissions office (admissions@columbusdons.org) of the pending withdrawal.

+- 2) Release of record form is completed by the parent. - 3) All school owned materials--textbooks, library books, athletic uniforms, etc. are returned.

 St. John the Baptist Primary and Our Lady of Peace Intermediate Uniform Policy